weixian-zhang/FoodTruckJunkie/README.md

 * Azure Database for MySQL as the main relational DB
 * other properties includes:
   *  source of food truck dataset comes from [Mobile Food Facility Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)
   *  A food truck is retrieved and plotted on map only when it's permit status is "APPROVED"
+  *  Food truck result min 5, max 50

 ## Table of Content
 * [System Deployment & Azure Resource Provisioning](#system-deployment--azure-resource-provisioning)